-Prior students made and
+Prior students made and published an eBook. |

 Currently we've been brainstorming having our students get into teams to research, prepare, and publish an eBook about key issues in changes to education today -- all from the historical vantage point of digital civilization.
 This idea stems from the success that my students had in Spring, 2011, producing Writing About Literature in the Digital Age.
 After blogging through various related issues on the topic, they each produced a chapter for this eBook, which we then launched in a public webinar.
 This has led to some good things, such as NYU PhD Candidate, Anna Smith, using our book as a way to structure her own experiments in teaching writing digitally.
 This constructive response encourages Daniel and me to repeat and perfect that experiment.
 We'll have more to say about that as our ideas form and as we involve our students in planning.